1. Home

 Moulin Rouge!
 The Musical!

 Moulin Rouge!
-The Musical! often has performances at 5pm or 7:30pm on Sunday evenings.
+The Musical! often has performances at 5pm on Sunday evenings.
 Based on the film of the same name, this Broadway show plays at the Al Hirschfeld Theatre and follows poet Christian and his relationship with cabaret actor Satine at the famous Moulin Rouge in Paris.
 Winner of 10 Tony Awards including Best Musical, The New York Times said the show “offers a party, and a playlist, for the ages.”

 Oh, Mary! at the Lyceum